NCAS-CMS/cfdm/docs/source/tutorial.rst

 `geometries`_.

-If a coordinate construct represents geometries then it will have a geometry attribute (not a :ref:`CF property
+If a coordinate construct represents geometries then it will have a "geometry" attribute (not a :ref:`CF property
 <Metadata-construct-properties>`) with one of the values ``'point'``,
 '``line'`` or ``'polygon'``.